 - Learn exactly how the appraisal will be used

-- Review your job description and current goals for benchmarks
+- Review your job description and current company goals for benchmarks

 - Do a brain dump of your accomplishments, struggles, and insights

-With this information, you can write an assessment that meets company parameters, is tailored for the occasion, and aligns your best work with the firm’s objectives.
+With this information, you can write an assessment that meets business parameters, is tailored for the occasion and company culture, and aligns your best work with the firm’s objectives.

 What to Include

 Your self-evaluation should include:

 - Major accomplishments